CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-07-05-usefulness-models.md

 process.
 The reason for doing so is simple: Part of our efforts at CyberCat is to build software tools to improve and accelerate the modelling process."
-thanks: I thank Oliver Beige for many helpful comments.
+thanks: "I thank Oliver Beige for many helpful comments."
---
+---

 # Fables or algorithms?